Pilou97/rock-n-rollup/doc/src/basics/external-messages.md

 # fn main(){}
 ```

-Then you can use the `PingPong` type in your transition
+Then you can use the `PingPong` type in your transition:

 ```rust, noplayground
 # extern crate rock_n_rollup;